taisei-project/taisei/doc/BUILD.rst

    xcode-select --install

-There are additional command line tools that you'll need.
+There are additional command line tools that you’ll need.
 You can acquire those by using `Homebrew
 <https://brew.sh/>`__.

 Follow the instructions for installing Homebrew, and then install the following tools: